andrejaques/Studyflow/README.md

 I am updating each new content.

-I've reorganized lot of repositories that I did, with the porpuse to study, inside this folder.
+I've reorganized lot of repositories that I did, with the purpose to study, inside this folder.

 I hope you enjoy ^^